 An Ashy Drongo - race leucogenis - sallied from a bare perch.
 These are really "Ashy", unlike some of the other forms of this species in south and southeast asia.

-We saw Crested Kingfishers in several places, including this adult and (below) juvenile.
-The juvenile permitted a closer approach.
+We saw Crested Kingfishers in several places, including these juveniles.
+One juvenile permitted a closer approach.